What Are RFID Tags? How They Work, Benefits, and Top Uses

 Main Takeaways From This Article:

-- While RFID offers many advantages, challenges include initial setup complexity, higher costs compared to traditional tracking methods, potential signal interference, and the need for ongoing maintenance, especially for active tags with batteries.
+- While RFID provides significant benefits, challenges include higher upfront costs, setup complexity, potential signal interference, and ongoing maintenance, especially for active tags.

 What Are RFID Tags?

 RFID tags are a type of asset label that uses radio frequency identification (RFID) to identify assets or property.
-Most businesses own equipment, tools, and other property that they need to keep track of, and RFID is a technology that helps them do so.
+Most businesses own equipment, tools, and other property that they need to keep track of, and RFID is a technology that helps them do so more effectively.

 Asset tags are usually used to label and track fixed assets.
 Fixed assets are property a business uses to create value for more than one year.
 The unique identifier can be an RFID tag, or it can be a barcode or QR (quick response) code.